nasane/moarTP/README.md

-    /tpto    [location]                              : teleport to a custom location /claim   [location] (["description"])    	     : define a custom location (where you're standing) /unclaim [location]                              : remove a custom location /view                                            : view all locations in the system /about   [location]               	      	     : view location information
+    /tpto    [location]                              : teleport to a custom location /claim   [location] (["description"])    	     : define a custom location (where you're standing) /unclaim [location]                              : remove a custom location /view    (player)                                : view all locations (or locations made by a player) /about   [location]               	      	     : view location information
     /move [player1(,player2,player3,...)] [location] : teleport other player(s) to a custom location /sethome [location]                              : set your personal home location